 The programme explores an organisation’s specific issues in relation to attendance.
-Internal data (generalised of course) helps make this one of the most relevant courses available and in turn lead to a significant reduction in absence rates.
+Internal data (generalised of course) helps make this one of the most relevant courses available and in turn, lead to a significant reduction in absence rates.
 The programme considers why absence is a problem and the impact it has.
 It uses the organisations’ absence policy as the basis for the way forward and considers short term absence and then long term absence.
-Using the CIPD and CBI data it explores strategies which are known to work and illustrates the importance of setting out attendance expectations and follow through.
+Using the CIPD and CBI data it explores strategies which are known to work and illustrate the importance of setting out attendance expectations and follow through.
 The programme works through the informal and formal stages of action using disciplinary and /or capability procedures.

 This programme works particularly well when followed through with HR or Occupational Health and can have a significant impact on reducing sickness levels and achieve reductions of up to 50% (depending on the initial levels of absence).

 - Learn about the importance of controlling absence as a Line Manager

 - Know how to set out expectations from the team